-The ubiquitous Swiss Army knife was first invented in the late nineteenth century, but humans have been using and sharing similar multipurpose tools for much, much longer.
+The ubiquitous Swiss Army knife was first invented in the late 19th century, but humans have been using and sharing similar multipurpose tools for much, much longer.

 Sixty-thousand to 70,000 years ago, Homo sapiens ventured out of Africa, eventually landing in Asia, Australia, Europe, and the Americas.
 While that migration was not the first, scientists believe it’s the greatest demonstration of our ancestors’ ability to settle in and adapt to vastly different biomes.
 Now, exciting findings from a team of archaeologists suggest that ancient knives indicate social connectivity, which may have significantly helped early humans spread out and prosper across the globe.